WHAT IS VPN WIREGUARD

 3.2.1.
 Server side:

-address: The IP address assigned to the WireGuard add-on interface.
+: The IP address assigned to the WireGuard add-on interface.
 For a WireGuard network, it is recommended to use a different network than the main one to avoid routing problems.
 Home routers typically use the 192.168.0.0/24 or 192.168.1.0/24 network.

 Network Selection: The /24 subnet mask is the most common.
 It determines how many devices can be on the network.
 A /24 subnet mask allows for 256 IP addresses or 254 connected devices.
 Two IP addresses are reserved for the network address and the gateway address.
 The /24 subnet mask is popular because of its simplicity.
 Every /24 network address always ends with 0.
 For example, 192.168.0.0/24, 192.168.1.0/24, 192.168.2.0/24, ..., 192.168.255.0/24.
 For WireGuard, you can choose any arbitrary network.
 For example, I chose 192.168.10.0/24.
 You can choose this one or another.

 Host Selection: Once the network address is selected, you need to choose the host addresses.
 This includes the WireGuard interface address and the peer addresses.
-You can use an IP calculatoropen in new window to see the range of available addresses on the network.
+You can use an IP calculator to see the range of available addresses on the network.
 In my case, this is the range from 192.168.10.1 to 192.168.10.254.
-For the WireGuard add-on interface address, I chose 192.168.10.1.
+For the WireGuard add-on interface address, I chose 192.168.10.1.dns

-dns: For DNS, you can use the router's address, or 1.1.1.1, 1.0.0.1.
+: For DNS, you can use the router's address, or 1.1.1.1, 1.0.0.1.

 3.2.2.
 Client side:

-name: Arbitrary client name, e.g., myphone, mylaptop, SLZB-06
+: Arbitrary client name, e.g., myphone, mylaptop, SLZB-06addresses

-client_allowed_ips: This is a list of networks that the WireGuard peer is allowed to access.
+: This is a list of networks that the WireGuard peer is allowed to access.
 In this guide, this is the main network and the WireGuard network.

 server: